chromium/chromium/tools/crates/create_update_cl.md

   `third_party/rust/chromium_crates_io/vet_config.toml.hbs` and then run `tools/crates/run_gnrt.py vendor` to regenerate `supply-chain/config.toml`.
 * Update to a crate version that is already covered by `audits.toml` of other projects that Chromium's `run_cargo_vet.py` imports.
-In such case (but only once https://crrev.com/c/5368743 lands) you may need to commit changes that `cargo vet` generates in `third_party/rust/chromium_crates_io/supply-chain/imports.lock`.
+In such case you may need to commit changes that `cargo vet` generates in `third_party/rust/chromium_crates_io/supply-chain/imports.lock`.